Ajijic and Lake Chapala Mexico Rentals

 Do you like a central location?
 Or are you uncomfortable near the plaza and all the festivities celebrated there?
 Are you within walking distance of the places that interest you?
 Do you really want a garden this large, or a pool of your own?
 Do you find you long for someplace smaller or quieter?
 Or do you feel crowded in smaller digs?
 How do you feel about driving home along the carretera at night?

-El Fiador for Long Term Rentals (12 months or more)
+Long Term Rentals (12 months or more)

 A good contract is clear and protects all parties involved.
 Be aware of all the clauses of your rental contract.
 Local realtors can help guide you through this process.